metaheed/kolle/doc/kg_automation.md

 ### Technical setup

-1. Postgres as a source
+1. CSV file as a source
 2. Kafka for event streaming to ingest and process data in real-time
 3. Stardog as a target for knowledge graph
 4. Kolle for metabase repository and automation